All Episodes

 So, yeah, it takes a little while for the media to catch up with us.

-And uh, yeah, I was right about Obama, and yeah, I was I predicted what would happen in Baltimore and I predicted what would happen in Ferguson, and I predicted you know, a lot of different things.
+And yeah, I predicted what would happen in Baltimore, and I predicted what would happen in Ferguson, and I predicted, you know, a lot of different things.

-They all get wrong because they're kind of a bunch of sheep and a bunch of followers, but where, you know, truth and facts are now dragging them into the arena where they never wanted to go.
+They all get wrong because they're kind of a bunch of sheep and a bunch of followers, but we're, you know, truth and facts are now dragging them into the arena where they never wanted to go.

-But they do their level best to avoid covering it, and they're angry that you know there hasn't been an indictment of Donald Trump, and they're still waiting for it.
+But they do their level best to avoid covering it.

 Anyway, thanks for the call.